-Most people generally carry the staph bacteria but never become sick.
-However, if the skin is broken due to injury, the bacteria can penetrate the wound and cause infection.
+Most people generally carry staph bacteria but never become sick.
+However, if the skin is compromised due to injury, the bacteria can penetrate the wound and cause infection.

-How a Wrestler or Other Contact Sport Athlete Can Prevent Staph Infections?
+How a Wrestler or Other Contact Sports Athlete Can Prevent Staph Infections

-MMA Athletes and other contact sport athletes carry a higher risk of contacting Staph Infection and hence need to take an extra care of their skin.
-Here are a few simple ways of protecting yourself from the Staph Infection of Skin.
+Wrestlers and other contact sports athletes carry a higher risk of contacting staph infections and hence need to take extra care of their skin.
+Here are a few simple ways of protecting yourself from the staph infection of skin:

-Good hygiene is a key factor in preventing staph infections.
-Wrestlers, Athletes or basically anyone who comes in close contact with other people ought to wash their hands on a regular basis.
-Before each meal, or after shaking someones hand, wash your hands with warm soapy water.
+Good hygiene is a crucial factor in preventing staph infections.
+Wrestlers, Athletes, or anyone who comes in close contact with other people ought to wash their hands on a regular basis with an antibacterial soap for staph infections.
+Before each meal, or after shaking someone’s hand, wash your hands with warm soapy water.

+- Cover cuts.
 Cover the wounds, open cuts or injuries with a bandage.
 Staph infection can easily transfer from person-to-person.
-Thus, someone with an open cut can transmit the bacteria to a variety of surfaces (door knobs, telephones, etc).
+Thus, someone with an open cut can transmit the bacteria to a variety of surfaces (doorknobs, telephones, etc.).

+- Use clean razors.
 Some people habitually share razors or combs.
-This is a no-no. Since a person can unknowingly carry the bacterium that causes Staph infection, using another person's comb, brush, towel or razor can increase your risk of infection.
-Plus, razor cuts are common.
+That is a no-no. Since a person can unknowingly carry the bacterium that causes staph infection, using another person’s comb, brush, towel, or razor can increase your risk of infection.
+Plus, razor cuts are frequent.
 It only takes a small nick or cut to transmit the bacteria.

 - Drink eight to ten glasses of water a day.
 The best way to flush or rid the body of disease-causing bacteria is to drink plenty of fluids.
 Ideally, each person should consume at least eight glasses of water daily.
 That will decrease your risk of developing a staph infection and improve your overall health.